Guide to Creating MapRun Courses

 Accessing a Private, Temporary CheckSites Course

 Open the MapRun app.
-Select the menu button (bottom right) on the Home screen.
+Select the menu button on the Home screen.
 Select "Check Sites".
 Enter the map code provided when the course was uploaded to the Check Sites page, and select OK.
 The course will be downloaded to the phone and selected, as long this is done before its expiry date on the server.
 You can now "Go to Start" to review the course, or to actually start the course if on location, by walking up to the start location when the timer will start.
 If just reviewing a course, you can exit by selecting the Home icon (top left) and confirming abort.

 Before tackling a private course, you may wish to alter some of the "Options and Settings" being used for the course by selecting that button.
 You may want to tighten the "punchTolerance" from the broad default of 15m to a setting like 10m.
 This defines how close you need to be to the control location for it to register.
 Noting that your phone GPS will have a degree of error, so some amount of tolerance is needed.
 You can also change the eventType and scoreType from the default set by the tags in the course name.
 And you should check that "Display present location" is off unless you are deliberately checking the control placement locations.